Sermon: Prayer and Fervency

 Hebrews 3:12-13 Beware, brethren, lest there be in any of you an evil heart of unbelief in departing from the living God; but [Here comes the preventative.] exhort one another daily, while it is called "Today," lest any of you be hardened through the deceitfulness of sin.

 Did you ever think that exhortation was a preventative of falling away?
 Did you ever think of exhortation as being something that would strengthen your faith?
 Yes, it is—very much so.
-And one of the greater trials, that those of us who are part of the Church of the Great God are facing, is that we are so scattered.
-And fellowship is not as easily accessible as it used to be.
+And one of the greater trials that those of us who are part of the Church of the Great God is facing is that we are so scattered and fellowship is not as easily accessible as it used to be.
 So it is something that I feel God has brought about to try us.